mayankkamboj47/travel/frontend/README.md

 # eTravel project

-Created for Advanced Programming class by Mayank Kamboj, Karan Handa and Ashwin Salampuria.
+Just another eTravel Project

 ## Setting up the app

-Just clone the git repository, and run `npm install` or `yarn install`
+Just clone the git repository, and run `npm install` or `yarn install` in both the frontend and backend folders.
+Now, also run npm start in both the folders (you will need two different terminal windows/tabs probably).

-## Useful commands
+## Notes

-In the project directory, you can run:

-### `yarn start` or `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The frontend starts on 'http://localhost:3000' and the backend sits on 'http://localhost:3001' for now.

 ## Running the tests

-### `yarn e2e` or `npm e2e`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Get cypress (https://www.cypress.io).
+When you've run the frontend and backend servers, you can manually load the test files in frontend/cypress in cypress, and the tests will run.
+After the initial setup is done, the tests will re-run themselves when the files update.